Ace-c/hyprenv/README.md

 # Install Following Themes for Applications

 > [!TIP]
 > If you want to add/remove themes, then you need to make changes to the script file `switch1 to switch7` located in **~/.config/hypr/scripts/**.
-Also you need to install listed themes for apps to make it sync with system

 ## Visual studio code :
 - [ ] Dracula Clean